 For those of you with soy or gluten sensitive kiddos, the ones shown wouldn't be an option but they do offer gluten-free varieties!.
 For those who can enjoy these ingredients, these are a great option - good for little growing bodies.

-To make it easy to implement plant-based lunches and go meatless at mealtime, I'm offering a "Buy 2 Get One Free" coupon you can use at Sprouts.
-Click the words below to be taking to the coupon you can use to save on this great option.
+To make it easy to implement plant-based lunches and go meatless at mealtime, you can find a "Buy 2 Get One Free" coupon below you can use at Sprouts.
+Click on the Sprouts Digital Coupon link to be taken to the coupon.

 Coupon offer good 8/13/2019-11/09/2019.
 Buy 2 Gardein Meatless Meat products and Get 1 Free at any Sprouts Farmer’s Market Store.